nickeubank/ds4humans/20_problems_to_questions/10_solving_the_right_problem.md

 Perhaps my favorite example of this phenomenon comes from a talk given by [Vincent Warmerdam at PyData 2019.](https://youtu.be/kYMfE9u-lMo?t=1281&si=haO8mlmO5tB4OC9k)

 The World Food Program (WFP) is a global leader in food aid provision.
 As Vincent tells the story — which he reports having heard at an Operations Research Conference — the WFP was struggling with an extremely difficult data science problem: how best to get food from the places it was being grown/stored to the people who needed it most.
 Essentially, the WFP would receive reports of needs from communities facing food insecurity.
-One community might report a need for bread and beef, while another might request lentils and meat.
+One community might report a need for bread and beef, while another might request lentils and chicken.
 The WFP would compile these requests and then set about trying to determine the most efficient way to meet these needs.

 This type of logistics problem is an example of a notoriously difficult problem (essentially a version of the Traveling Salesman Problem, which is NP-Complete, if that means anything to you) that companies like FedEx and UPS buy supercomputers to address.
 But this particular problem was made extra challenging by all the different types of food the WFP was trying to provide communities.